Freshwater Weekly Fishing Report Week of June 26, 2024

 Belton

 SLOW.
-Water lightly stained; 78 degrees; 16.02 feet above pool.
+Water lightly stained; 81 degrees; 9.08 feet above pool.
 All public boat ramps are currently shut down due to flooding.
-The U.S. Army Corps of Engineers typically only reopens the boat ramps once the water recedes off the asphalt parking lot and turnaround areas back onto the concrete boat ramps.
-Anticipate this to occur once the flood level reaches about 11.5 feet above full pool.
-After the asphalt is free of flood water, USACE typically waits several additional days to let the road base dry out.
-USACE is releasing about 5400 CFS resulting in a 3-4 inch drop per day.
-Walk-in access to bank fish or for kayak fishing is still permitted even in parks with gates locked as long as posted signage does not stipulate otherwise.
+The U.S. Army Corps of Engineers typically reopens boat ramps once the water recedes off the asphalt parking lot and turnaround areas back onto the concrete boat ramps.
+After the asphalt is free of flood water, USACE still waits several additional days to let the road base dry out.
+USACE is releasing about 3600 CFS resulting in about a 4 inch drop per day.
+Walk-in access to bank fish and for kayak fishing is still permitted even in parks with gates locked as long as posted signage does not stipulate otherwise.
 Report by Bob Maindelle, Holding the Line Guide Service.
+Catfishing has been great.
+Shallow water continues to be productive for nights and early mornings.
+Smaller blues and trophy size can be caught in 10 feet or less using live bait as well as fresh cut bait.
+As the sun rises drifting deeper water along river channels has been great.
+Flatheads have been caught near rock piles with live perch or shad.
+Channel catfish have been great in shallow water around timber using punch bait.
+Report by Brian Worley, B&S Catfishing.

 Benbrook